chfoo/warcat-rs/doc/cli_reference.md

 * `import` — Encodes a WARC file from messages in a format of the `export` subcommand
 * `list` — Provides a listing of the WARC records
 * `extract` — Extracts resources for casual viewing of the WARC contents
+* `verify` — Perform specification and integrity checks on WARC files
+* `self` — Self-installer and uninstaller

 ###### **Options:**